turjo997/Real-estate-finder-network-architecture/README.md

 ### 10. Security boundaries must be strict
 Public resources are only for load balancing and NAT and everything else stays in private subnets.

+## Project Details

+Here I have designed a network architecture for a platform that will serve as a real estate finder.

+The real-estate platform lets users search properties, bid on listings, and chat with buyers and sellers.
+The system also pulls external data from multiple third-party services (property data, maps, taxation, regional data APIs).

+The network must serve traffic from multiple countries, maintain low latency, and offer High Availability across two AWS regions, each with two Availability Zones.

+Developers should be able to securely access internal services, databases, and integration endpoints through VPN without exposing internal resources publicly.
+Security, scalability, and clean separation between public and private layers are mandatory.

+## Architecture Decisions

+### 1. Why multi regions and availability zones

+### 2. Why public subnets for Web APP

+### 3. Why private subnets for APP/DB

+### 4. Why NAT vs Direct Internet

+### 5. Why Load Balancer

+### 6. Why client-to-site and server-to-site vpn needed